Equipment tips

 • One day pack with all the gear and clothing you would normally use for a day of climbing.
 DO NOT have things attached to the outside of the pack.

-• One medium or two smaller duffle bags with your camping gear.
-These need to be less than 20 kg apiece.
+• One medium or two smaller duffle bags with your camping and climbing gear.
+A total of 20 kg or less.
 Smaller bags are easier to pack than large ones even if there are more of them.
+Bulky items such as camp chairs, or sharp items like ice axes that you don’t want to be in your duffel may be separate from your luggage.
+Please do not strap anything on the outside of the duffel.

 • Any climbing gear that you can’t fit in your day pack can be in another small duffel (spare climbing boots, ice axe, helmet, crampons, etc).